MrakDun-desu/BlockstackerDocs/Style customization/Background-customization.md

 During testing, some Unity warnings with videos were encountered, so be aware that game might not behave correctly if using a video background.

 Other video formats should be supported by Unity, but .mp4 is the only tested format so far.
-BlockStacker uses Unity's video player to render video backgrounds, so you can look up your options <a href="https://docs.unity3d.com/Manual/VideoSources-FileCompatibility.html" target="_blank">here</a>.
+UStacker uses Unity's video player to render video backgrounds, so you can look up your options <a href="https://docs.unity3d.com/Manual/VideoSources-FileCompatibility.html" target="_blank">here</a>.